cos-mih/smart-pot/README.md

        updates the global data dictionary with new data from each received message;
-    -> data is displayed on the root page, defined in index.html; data is periodically requested from the exposed API, at the /update route, to account for new incoming data from the Smart Pots.
+    -> data is displayed on the root page, defined in index.html; data is periodically requested from the exposed API, at the /update route, to account for new incoming data from the Smart Pots;
+    -> index.html includes a JavaScript script that defines 3 graphics and corresponding plugins using Chart.js, and the fetchDataAndUpdate() function which sends requests to the API and then updates the charts' elements with the new data.

 ESP32 code in main.py:
     -> using the MQTT client implementation in simple.py;